ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 {: #vc_orderinginstance-vsphere-license}

 * For vCenter Server with NSX-V instances, only the vSphere Enterprise Plus 6.7u3 license is supported and it is selected by default.
-* For vCenter Server with NSX-T instances, select vSphere Enterprise Plus 6.7u3.
+* For vCenter Server with NSX-T instances, select vSphere Enterprise Plus 7.0u1a or 6.7u3.

-* If you are using vSAN storage, even though vSphere 6.7u3 might be selected, vSphere ESXi 6.7u2 will be installed.
+For vCenter Server instances with vSphere 6.5 or vSphere 6.7, upgrade to vSphere 7.0 is not currently supported.
+If you want to use vSphere 7.0, you have the following options:

+* Wait for further guidance from {{site.data.keyword.cloud_notm}} and updated releases for VMware Solutions
+* Deploy a new vSphere 7.0 instance and migrate your current workload to the new instance

+Migrating your workload is recommended if you want to perform a hardware refresh, if you want to migrate from NSX–V to NSX–T, or if you want to migrate your existing NSX–T topology with separate management and workload clusters to a converged topology.
+{:note}

 ### VMware NSX networking solution
 {: #vc_orderinginstance-nsx}